-Staff-Student Consultative Committee - SSCCs, chaired by a member of academic staff from outside the programme, will be held at least once per trimester.
+Staff-Student Consultative Committee.- SSCCs, chaired by a member of academic staff from outside the programme, will be held at least once per trimester.
 The Chair will minute student feedback for action/response by the Programme Leader.
 Minutes of the SSCCs and the response from the Programme Leader will be posted on the programme pages of Moodle.
-The MSc Computer Networking has a representative on the Computing Student Staff Consultative Committee.
+The MSc Computer Science has a representative on the Computing Student Staff Consultative Committee.

-Student Evaluation of Module (SEM) - Module Leaders will distribute SEMs at the end of each module.
+SEMs- Module Leaders will distribute SEMs at the end of each module.
 A summary of the analysis of the SEMs, along with any other feedback (e.g. from the student suggestion box), will be passed to the Programme Leader for action/response.